Reseda, Los Angeles: Founding and growth

 The Marian territory has made application for a post office to serve that district.
 To avoid confusion in mail distribution it is necessary that the name of the town be changed and the people of that community have decided upon the name Reseda, and if the application is granted it will be the only post office in the United States by that name.
 Mrs. Turner, we are told, who has taken an active interest in the canvass and to create a sentiment for post office advantages, will possibly be the postmistress.

 Ninety-two residents convened and agreed to rename the town Reseda.
 The new post office bearing the name was established on May 9, 1922, although local records show that the post office was dedicated on May 26.
 The post office officially opened on July 1, with receipts of $1.59.

 The central business district began in 1915, at what is now the intersection of Reseda Boulevard and Sherman Way, with the construction of a hardware store.
-Soon a blacksmith shop and an auto repair garage were built nearby, followed by a grocery store and a drug store.
+Soon a blacksmith shop and an auto repair garage were built nearby, followed by a grocery store and a drugstore.
 There were no sidewalks or pavement yet; most were added between 1918 and the early 1920s.
 On the southwest corner of Sherman Way a wooden building housed the volunteer fire department until 1922, when the present brick building was erected, as was the Reseda Bank.
 The wooden building housing the fire department was then moved to the southeast side of Sherman Way, where it remained until 1933.
 In May 1929, the city's namesake roadway, Reseda Avenue, was renamed Reseda Boulevard by a Los Angeles City ordinance.
 Parts of the original 1920s and 1930s residential neighborhood remain southwest of Sherman Way and Reseda Boulevard as well as in Reseda Ranch near Grover Cleveland High School.

 Reseda grew slowly, with the stock market crash of 1929 and subsequent Great Depression further slowing expansion.

-During the late 1920s and 1930s, the area's reputation developed for its production of lettuce, lima beans, sugar beets, and walnuts, becoming known as one of the nation's largest producers of lettuce by the late ‘30s.
+During the late 1920s and 1930s, the area's reputation developed for its production of lettuce, lima beans, sugar beets, and walnuts, becoming known as one of the nation's largest producers of lettuce by the late 1930s.
 The Southern Pacific Railroad trains came up the middle of Sherman Way to pick up freight cars of lettuce daily during the lettuce harvest season.
 Around that time, manufacturing roof tile, canning poultry products, and processing walnuts began to emerge as viable businesses as well.